Tuesday, June 17, 2025

 Successful strategy

-It was May 28th and we came here, to Inari--Saariselkä Kaunispää in Lapland, for this one bird.
+It was May 28th and we came here, to Inari--Saariselkä Kaunispää in Lapland, for one bird.
 It was a bird everyone wanted to see.
-We arrived at a large tundra-like landscape and got out of the vans.
+Kaunispää (437 m) is one of the highest arctic hills near the Saariselkä village and the only one that can be reached by car.
+We arrived at a large, tundra-like landscape and got out of the vans to begin our search.
 It was cold, windy and raining.
-We walked around a bit and then I heard one of our guys whistle.
+We walked around for a while and then I heard one of our guys whistle.
 He waved his arms.
 "Hey you guys, we're being called."
 I didn't know what he found, but I was the closest to the spot he was calling from and I took off.
-As I got close I slowed down.
+As I got closer I slowed down.
 It was too windy and rainy to shout over.
 Suddenly, I saw what it was.
 The Eurasian Dotteral (Eudromias morinellus).
-Moss had stepped very near the nest and the bird popped up and ran off.
+Moss had stepped very near the nest and the bird popped up leaving three eggs exposed.
+He took a photo of the eggs.

 Back on the nest!